savvasha/officials-templates-for-sportspress/readme.txt

 4. An example of enhanced Officials frontend page.

 == Changelog ==

+= 1.3 =
+* NEW: Select for which duties you want to show stats and info.

 = 1.2 =
 * TWEAK: Support more serialized string schemas.